myasumoto16/myasumoto16-DS-Comp-3125-03-Final-Project/README.md

 **Questions:**
 1. Which age range are you most likely to have heart issues?
 2. Do the smoking habits differ between people with and without heart issues?
-3. Which machine learning model among LogisticRegression, XGBClassifier, KNeighborsClassifier is the most suitable for predicting heart issues?
+3. Which machine learning model among LogisticRegression, XGBClassifier, DecisionTreeClassifier is the most suitable for predicting heart issues?

 ## Selection of Datasets